Ivan Bogachev

 FALSE READOUTS

-If the information is being read and restructured at the same time, memory hallucinations may appear.
-Something that had never existed and had never been saved as a whole can be temporarily constructed from the moving parts of the information in the memory, accidentally read, and remembered.
-This problem is very common in the field of computer science, programming, and we expect it to appear here as well, since the constructions are practically identical.
+If information is being read and restructured at the same time, memory hallucinations may appear.
+Something that had never existed and had never been saved as a whole can be temporarily constructed from moving parts of information in memory, accidentally read, and remembered.

 ⇑ There are many interesting things that we expect to see in relation to memory mechanisms.
 Just a small amount of them are directly connected to the patterns of behavior, but this is a rabbit hole.

-It is important to notice that the lack of coordination between the "reader" and the "worker" in the memory is not the proactive/reactive switch problem mentioned earlier.
+It is important to notice that the lack of coordination between the "reader" and the "worker" in the memory mechanism is not the proactive/reactive switch problem mentioned earlier.
 It is a different problem.
 These memory hallucinations are not a symptom of schizophrenia.

 DEFRAGMENTATION DISORDERS